BookStackApp/BookStack/dev/docs/wysiwyg-js-api.md

 without notice.
 Stable parts of the API may still change where needed, but such changes would be noted as part of BookStack update advisories.

+The methods shown here are documented using standard TypeScript notation.

 ## Overview

 The API is provided as an object, which itself provides a number of modules